peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the given negative number of decimal places.
+* An arbitrary-precision decimal number rounded to the given negative number of decimal places.

 ### RoundToExponentExact
-    public EDecimal RoundToExponentExact​(EInteger exponent, EContext ctx) Returns a decimal number with the same value as this object but rounded to the given exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
+    public EDecimal RoundToExponentExact​(EInteger exponent, EContext ctx) Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**